 How your application will be assessed

-The grant panel will meet approximately 3 weeks after each deadline to assess applications.
+The grant panel will meet regularly to assess applications.
 The panel members assess each application using a checklist based on the grant eligibility criteria and exclusions.
+If you wish to see the check list please request via email at email@example.com

 If you do not agree with the decision made by the grant panel, please contact the grant manager.
 They will of course want to resolve any issues quickly and efficiently.
-Please call or email:
+Please email Jayne.firstname.lastname@example.org

 Change of grant use